Eternal: as in Eternal Life

 Everlasting and eternal are almost synonymous in English, but there is a subtle difference that makes for an important distinction.
 Everlasting means lasting forever in time; there is a beginning, but no end.
 Eternal refers to something that is outside of time; i.e. there is neither beginning nor end.
 One talks about time in quantitative way (everlasting), but the other is neither temporal nor quantitative, but qualitative.

-Everlasting life suggests that life is never ending, but eternal life is the quality of life that God meant for us from the beginning, and Jesus considered it so valuable that one would give everything they are and everything they possess in order to experience it,… which happens to be exactly what is required.
+Everlasting life suggests that life is never ending, but eternal life is the quality of life that God meant for us from the beginning, and Jesus considered it so valuable that people would give everything they are and everything they possess in order to experience it,… which happens to be exactly what is required.